abdullahguch/nmap-scan-automation/README.md

 ### Put in the IP Address

 You need to put in the IP address you want to run the scan on.
-You can do that by modifying the `target_ip = "78.142.210.15"` line in the script.
+You can do that by modifying the `target_ip = "X.X.X.X"` line in the script.

 2. Run the script: